Metro keen to hold on to Media-Saturn despite fight with founder

-DUESSELDORF, July 10 German retailer Metro AG said it wants to hold on to Europe's biggest electronics chain Media-Saturn despite a fight for control with Erich Kellerhals, the founder and minority owner.
+DUESSELDORF German retailer Metro AG (MEOG.DE) said it wants to hold on to Europe's biggest electronics chain Media-Saturn despite a fight for control with Erich Kellerhals, the founder and minority owner.

 "Media-Saturn has great potential to grow.
 On the board, we are all of the opinion that we should not part with it," Metro Chief Executive Olaf Koch told journalists at an event late on Wednesday.

 Metro lifted its holding in Media-Saturn to 78 percent last year when it bought an extra 3 percent stake from co-founder Leopold Stiefel for about 230 million euros.
-That valued the whole company, which accounts for about a third of Metro's sales, at more than 7 billion euros ($9.55 billion).
+That valued the whole company, which accounts for about a third of Metro's sales, at more than 7 billion euros (5.57 billion pounds).

 Industry sources told Reuters last month that Metro and Kellerhals had discussed a possible sale but had not reached agreement as the company's founder seemed more interesting in persuading Metro to spin off the business than buy it himself.